-New York Life is requesting the approval of an average premium rate increase of 54.5% on the above listed policy forms.
+New York Life is requesting the approval of an average premium rate increase of 28.3% on the above listed policy forms.
 The premium rate increase currently being requested is necessary due to higher than expected policy persistency and higher projected claims.

-For policyholders with an issue age below 61, the company is requesting an 80.0% rate increase for attained ages under 69, a 45.0% rate increase for attained ages 69 to 73, and a 0.0% rate increase for policyholders with an attained age 74 or above as of January 1, 2020.
+The company is requesting an 80.0% rate increase for policyholders with an attained age under 69, a 45.0% rate increase for policyholders with an attained age of 69 to 73, and a 0.0% rate increase for policyholders with an attained age 74 or above as of January 1, 2020.